-Works-as-executed plans, Compliance Certificates and evidence of suitability in accordance with the BCA must include but may not be limited to:
+Works-as-executed plans, Compliance Certificates and evidence of suitability in accordance with Part A2.2 of the BCA must include but may not be limited to:

 - a) Certification from the supervising professional engineer that the requirement of the Geotechnical/Hydrogeological conditions and report recommendations were implemented and satisfied during development work.

+- b) All flood protection measures.

+- c) All garage/car park/basement car park, driveways and access ramps comply with Australian Standard AS 2890.1: Off-Street car parking.

-- b) All stormwater drainage and storage systems.
+- d) All stormwater drainage and storage systems.

-- c) All mechanical ventilation systems.
+- e) All mechanical ventilation systems.

-- d) All hydraulic systems.
+- f) All hydraulic systems.

-- e) All structural work.
+- g) All structural work.

-- f) All acoustic attenuation work.
+- h) All acoustic attenuation work.

-- g) All waterproofing.

-- h) Such further matters as the Principal Certifier may require.
+- i) All waterproofing. - j) Such further matters as the Principal Certifier may require.